toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

 - Tell me about a time when you faced a significant setback that forced you to reprioritize your work
   Orderbook rebuild - reporioritize automated tests

+## Resolving Conflict
+- Tell me about the most difficult working relationship that you've had
+- Tell me about a time when you faced pushback regarding your approach on a project Orderbook rebuild - release the changes

+- Tell me about a time you disagreed with a colleague and later found out your initial stance was not entirely correct.

+- Describe a decision you disagreed with, and how it impacted your work
+  Choice of programming language Kotlin/Java

+- Tell me about a time you needed to push for a change that you knew would be unpopular with some people
+  Push developers to write more unit test